 A mandatory resort fee of $40 per accommodation per night includes access to the fitness center, spa facilities, business center, and sporting facilities and equipment.
 It also includes in-room bottled water, free Wi-Fi, wired Internet, local calls, use of the spa facilities and yoga classes, use of pool cabanas, and the chauffeured house car service.

 There is also complimentary coffee and tea in the lobby every morning.

 Check-in is 4 p.m. and check-out is noon.
 Two children under 17 stay free in each accommodation.
 Infant beds are available, but not cribs.
 Childcare services require an extra charge.

 The Lodge provides 24-hour concierge and front desk services, and hotel staff is multilingual.

 Pets are limited to two small dogs with a combined weight of no more than 75 pounds, or one large dog 50 pounds or lighter.

 The entire property is smoke-free.
-The spa is for ages 18 and older.

 Other services at The Lodge include a hair salon, onsite ATM, safety deposit boxes, laundry, and dry-cleaning services, luggage storage, and porter services.
 Self-parking is $30 per night, and valet parking is $35 per night.
 Complimentary car service fills quickly, so it’s necessary to plan ahead (Uber works very well in La Jolla, too).